akomakom/esphome-growatt-modbus/README.md

 See [esphome-growatt-mitm-can-interceptor.yaml](esphome-growatt-mitm-can-interceptor.yaml)

-This is an entirely distinct esphome config for a device with two CAN interfaces that can be placed between inverter and battery to mess with CAN fram 0x351 (pylontech charge rate) using Home Assistant.
+This is an entirely distinct esphome config for a device with two CAN interfaces that can be placed between inverter and battery to mess with CAN frame 0x351 (pylontech charge rate) using Home Assistant.